 I like to use original worksheets depending on my student’s level, but if a student wants to use a textbook, I use Genki, Japanese for Busy People, Minna no Nihongo and others.
 I also create course plans for students according to their needs.
 For example, travelling, JLPT preparation, business meetings /mannerism, or lessons focused on Japanese conversational skills.

-Janek Bartels has been one of my students on Verbalplanet, and to date I have taught 1613 classes and have 177 reviews from other students who have also been learning Japanese online with me.
+Janek Bartels has been one of my students on Verbalplanet, and to date I have taught 1681 classes and have 184 reviews from other students who have also been learning Japanese online with me.
 If you would like to improve your ability to speak Japanese I am sure I can help you progress and achive your language goals.
 My classes have an emphasis on conversation and oral skills so really help to boost your confidence.
-I'm also currently offering a free initial trial lesson for new students.
+I'm also currently offering a discounted initial trial lesson at 50% of my normal lesson price for new students.